-Three years ago we stopped mowing our lawn and chose to cultivate native plant and animal life instead of growing grass.
+Several years ago we stopped mowing our lawn and chose to cultivate native plant and animal life instead of growing grass.
 We wanted to teach our children to grow food, understand the natural systems at work around them, and become good citizens of this planet.

 Each year our work builds upon itself and each year we see more pollinators, frogs, birds, and even the occasional turtle visiting the garden.
 As we continue to learn, explore, and make mistakes, we are also promoting biodiversity, building soil, and lowering our carbon footprint.